HiraZaidii/pythonproject/README.md

 ## Bugs

 The first time the code went through PEP8 validator I had a lot of wrong indentation and whitespaces.
 I fixed this until the code would pass through PEP8 validator.
-After deploying I was getting bugs/errors while running the program in Heroku.
+After running in the terminalI came across a few errors.
 I fixed the code as much of the print statements did not have "()" I had to fix this and then tested again after deployment.

 ## Issue